esl-epfl/ESL-CGRA-simulator/README.md

 Creating a kernel involves creating a folder with its name and populating it with the necessary files.
 The module `kernels` provide some functions to assist in this task.

 ### Folder
-To generate a new folder and fill it with empty `memory` and `inputs` file call.
+To generate a new folder and fill it with empty `memory` file call.
 ```python
 kernel_new("<kernel_name>")
 ```